scious/documentation/docs/scious-search/latest.md

 We just need a few things to start searching records in your Bubble app:

-1. Install plugin
+1. Install plugin.
 2. Get Scious Search API Key.
-3. Get your Search Provider's API keys
+3. Get your Search Provider's API keys.
-4. Setup the Scious Search plugin
+4. Setup the Scious Search plugin.
-5. Ensure your API is displaying key names as fields
+5. Ensure your API is displaying key names as fields.
-6. Sync your database
+6. Sync your database.

 ### Install plugin